FairGame (FAIR) Price Hits $0.0040

 Buying and Selling FairGame

-It is usually not possible to buy alternative cryptocurrencies such as FairGame directly using US dollars.
-Investors seeking to acquire FairGame should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy FairGame using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as FairGame directly using U.S. dollars.
+Investors seeking to acquire FairGame should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase FairGame using one of the aforementioned exchanges.

 Receive News & Updates for FairGame Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FairGame and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.